Where We Work

 IMT seeks out and promotes best practices that advance buildings' energy efficiency.
 We favor practices that are transferable, adaptable, and scalable--so they are not limited to success in just one place or at a single level of government.
 As a small organization, we try to leverage our work for maximum impact, seeking out opportunities to make broad, pragmatic changes, and often working in collaboration with our partners.
 We also work closely with leaders and officials as they tailor policies to fit local needs, and we often assist them in implementation.
 Below are some of IMT's recent activities that span from local to global.

-IMT has offered expert assistance to officials in six U.S. cities that are implementing building energy benchmarking (rating) and disclosure laws: Austin, Texas; Philadelphia; New York City; San Francisco; Seattle; and Washington, DC.
+IMT has offered expert assistance to officials in numerous U.S. cities that are implementing building energy benchmarking (rating) and transparency laws, including Austin, Texas; Philadelphia; New York City; San Francisco; Seattle; and Washington, DC.

-- IMT is one of the teaming members of the DC Sustainable Energy Utility (DC SEU), which helps District households, businesses, and institutions save energy and money through energy efficiency and renewable energy programs.
-IMT's Market Transformation efforts for the DC SEU are led by staffer John Andreoni.
+- IMT is one of the teaming members of the DC Sustainable Energy Utility (DCSEU), which helps District households, businesses, and institutions save energy and money through energy efficiency and renewable energy programs.
+IMT's Market Transformation efforts for the DC SEU are led by staffer Megan Houston.

 - IMT's executive director, Cliff Majersik, serves on DC's Green Building Advisory Council.